 How can you make those presentation sections more engaging or eye-catching?
-We suggest to follow those 4 rules:
+We suggest following those 4 rules:

-- Ensure presentation has a readable structure e.g. clearly separate sections
+- Ensure the presentation has a readable structure e.g. clearly separate sections

 - Use modern and vivid visuals to pass the essential information

-- Ensure graphical consistency, by using limited color palette and graphical styles.
+- Ensure graphical consistency, by using a limited color palette and graphical styles.

 Let’s see some examples.